mateusadada/html5-css3-modulo1-cursoemvideo/README.md

 ## 🛠️ Built with

-> [!NOTE]
-> It's under development.

-* [HTML5](https://en.wikipedia.org/wiki/HTML5) - The markup language for structuring content on the web.
+* [HTML5](https://en.wikipedia.org/wiki/HTML5) - The language used to structure content on the web.
-* [CSS3](https://en.wikipedia.org/wiki/CSS) - Utilized for enhancing the visual presentation.
+* [CSS3](https://en.wikipedia.org/wiki/CSS) - Employed to enhance visual presentation.

 ## ✒️ Author